Mahomes, Kelce are headed back to the Super Bowl after Chiefs shut down Ravens 17-10

 The Chiefs actually missed chances to extend their lead.
 A sack by Charles Omenihu forced a fumble by Jackson that gave Kansas City the ball at the Baltimore 33.
 But Kelce was marked just short on a third down catch, and Pacheco was stopped on the ensuing fourth down at the 13.

-After a couple of personal fouls on Baltimore helped Kansas City cross midfield late in the half, the Chiefs were flagged for back-to-back holding calls, the second of which wiped out a 33-yard screen pass to Rashee Rice for what would have been a touchdown.
+After a couple of personal fouls on Baltimore helped Kansas City cross midfield late in the half, the Chiefs were flagged for back-to-back holding calls, the second of which wiped out a 33-yard screen pass to Rashee Rice that would have been a touchdown.

 A 9-yard pass to Kelce put Kansas City in position for Harrison Butker’s 52-yard field goal that made it 17-7.